pajamacoders/solov2_ustomdataset/README.md

 This repository contains unofficial solov2.
-For personal usage custom dataset loader and some minor change will be added.
+For personal usage custom dataset loader and some minor changes will be made.

-For this purpose, this repository copy original solov2 based on mmdetection. cuscom configuration is in "configs/solov2/solov2_r50_fpn_8gpu_1x.py".
+For this purposes, this repository copies original solov2 based on mmdetection. cuscom configuration is in "configs/solov2/solov2_r50_fpn_8gpu_1x.py".

 ###to run train